TYPuzzler/TYPuzzler.github.io/reports/Week 6 Report.md

 - Display hardcoded puzzle in time for the beta release
 ## 2. What We Did
 ### Margaret
+- Improved UI of the pages.
+Added instructions and explanations, and made the typing interface more intuitive.
 ### Bowen
 ### Chris
 - Finished the typing exercise functionality of the project